SEVEN JOYS OF RELIGION

 Take for example the identification of each individual who is trying to communicate with God out of the billions of souls on the earth.
 If we could talk to God over a cell phone, then each person’s unique information (personal telephone number) is automatically revealed along with the specific location (IP addresses of phone and cell towers).

-God clearly found a far better way to communicate.
-Each person’s unique identification is included in the DNA located in the nucleus of every living cell.
-If God is able to communicate with the cells and access the DNA database, then all of your personal information is right there.
+God likely found a better way to communicate.
+Each person’s unique identification is included in the DNA information located in the nucleus of every living cell.
+If God is able to communicate with these cells and access the DNA database, then all of your personal information could be right there.
 This also means that each person carries their biological telephone inside them and they can access communications simply by thinking about it.
 Hence, the health benefits of prayer as observed in repeated tests is not so strange.

 God could send a signal via your internal telephone for your body to locate the diseased area and send various protective enzymes, antigens, or leukocytes to the rescue.

 The amount of information that can be stored in the DNA molecules is a 100 trillion times larger than our largest computers.
 One scientific study puts it at 4.6 X 1020.

 That means God has access to everything you saw and did from the time you were born and everything your ancestors saw or did that were imprinted on the DNA molecules.
 There are multiple segments of science that investigate data imprinting on DNA molecules, i.e. Epigenetics, Methylation, etc. This indicates that there is far more information stored in the DNA molecules than simply left over evolutionary mutations.
 We have only begun to scratch the surface of accessing information stored in our DNA.